 Six sigma is therefore a powerful concept when analysing process data.

-If your devices already do this, then at least you can understand how the data is being reported, and that will help you think about the opportunities to use data from more than one process to inform your decisions.
+If your reporting applications already do this, then at least you can understand how the data is being reported, and that will help you think about the opportunities to use data from more than one process to inform your decisions.